Selection

 Z axis pointing towards the patient’s head, with the Y axis pointing down (for

-a supine patient) in the posterior direction, X axis to the patient’s left.
-Be aware that this program uses the IEC
+a supine patient) in the posterior direction, X axis to the patient’s

-must rely on designations within the file as to feet first or head first,
+In that instance we must rely on designations within the file as to feet

-supine or prone.
+first or head first, supine or prone.

 To